daijiang/journal_title_abbreviations/README.md

 ~~The current file only includes a subset of ecological journals.
 However, it definitely can and should be expanded.~~

+There are still some missing journals, especially newly created journals, need to be added.
+E.g. Methods in Ecology and Evolution.

 Example code to use abbreviation files with Pandoc: